JMDKC/personal-site-gatsby/content/posts/2021-12-31-clean-cleaning.md

 Third - having felt conned, I took a newly-critical view on the place where the con artists hang out, Instagram!
 I’d been following various cleaning accounts on there, and was getting a bit turned off by the relentless shilling of new products, all accompanied with an affiliate link and a minuscule #adaff hashtag.
 Yes this is a slam of the [P&G sponsored Instagrammer Mrs Hinch and her ilk](https://www.thesun.co.uk/fabulous/15788979/move-over-mrs-hinch-cleanfluencers/)!
 These "cleanfluencers" get paid via affiliate links to cleaning products, which naturally means they're induced to promote ever more exotic potions and solutions, when actually going back to basics would do the job just as well, for far less environmental and financial impact.

 So when the excellent Michelle Ogundehin [posted about her own clean cleaning](https://www.instagram.com/michelleogundehin/?hl=en) journey on Instagram, I was a captive audience.
-Michelle - who's been blocked by Mrs Hinch after calling her out on shilling toxic products - also linked to the magnum opus book *[Clean and Green](https://www.amazon.co.uk/Clean-Green-Hints-Tips-Eco-Friendly/dp/1529049725)* by Nancy Birtwhistle as her main guide on her journey.
+Michelle - who's been blocked by Mrs Hinch after calling her out on shilling toxic products - also mentioned the book *[Clean and Green](https://www.amazon.co.uk/Clean-Green-Hints-Tips-Eco-Friendly/dp/1529049725)* by Nancy Birtwhistle as a great source of information.

-I ordered and devoured this amazing book like a plump Belgian bun (Nancy won the Great British Bake Off a few years back, too). *Clean and Green*, which I'll be cribbing relentlessly from for the rest of this post, breaks down the what and the how of eco cleaning, room by room, and also contains recipes for mixing your own products.
+I ordered and devoured this amazing book like a plump Belgian bun (Nancy won the Great British Bake Off a few years back, too). *Clean and Green*, which I'll be cribbing relentlessly from for the rest of this post, breaks down the what and the how of eco cleaning and also contains recipes for mixing your own products.

 So, I’d done my research using Dri-Pak’s website, Michelle’s story highlights and, above all, Nancy’s book.
 I had a couple weeks off as I’d left my old job, before joining the new one.
-Time to draw up a plan of attack and took the plunge into eco cleaning.
+I had a cupboard full of specialist toxic cleaning products that I suspected I didn't need.
+Time to draw up a plan of attack and take the plunge into eco cleaning.

 ## Some caveats before I start
 Everything I write below comes with acknowledgement of the following facts, that I want you to know I’m conscious of:
-* I work sensible hours and make a decent wage, meaning that I had and have time to plan and execute a cleaning schedule, and the funds to spend the £80 or so I needed for the big up front shop.
-* I live alone in a 50 square metre flat in London.
-Which means I can be sure there’s nobody else around to move stuff, and there isn’t that much surface area to clean.
-* A lot of the information below will be ‘old news’ to any reader who’s cleaned for a while.
+* A lot of the information below will be old news to any reader who’s cleaned for a while.
 But the information was enough of a revelation to me the braindead Hinch follower that I thought it worth sharing with others.
+* I work sensible hours and make a decent wage, meaning that I had and have time to plan and execute a cleaning schedule, and the funds to spend what I needed to for the big up front shop.
+* I live alone in a small flat in London.
+Which means there isn’t that much surface area to clean, and only me to mess it up.
 * While my cleaning is more eco friendly than before, I’m far from eco perfect.
-I order Deliveroo a lot.
-My groceries come wrapped in plastic.
-I’ll travel on a plane the moment COVID restrictions are relaxed and I have somewhere to go.
+I order Deliveroo a lot and a lot of my groceries come wrapped in plastic.
+None of this should be read as me preaching from a Greta Thunberg-approved pedestal.
+I improved some things, and need to improve more in future.
-* Particularly relevant to the laundry section below: 80% of my clothes are cheap (very un eco friendly fast fashion) and are made of cotton.
+* Particularly relevant to the laundry section below: 80% of my clothes are cheap (very un-eco friendly fast fashion), black or navy, and made of cotton.
 I'm a pretty cheap laundry date in other words, with no lacy, white or expensive clothes to worry about.

 ## Step 1 - buy stuff
-The first step for the switchover for me was to buy what I needed: the ingredients to make my own cleaning products, some standalone products (all Dri-Pak), and some bottles to store and mark the products in.
+The first step for the switchover for me was to buy what I needed: the ingredients to make my own cleaning products, some standalone products (all Dri-Pak), and some bottles to store the products in.

 The standalones can all be bought in most supermarkets.
 You can buy direct via Dri-Pak if you want, or there are cheaper and slightly bulkier non-branded versions of exactly the same products [on sale at Wilko](https://www.wilko.com/en-uk/wilko-original-soda-crystals-15kg/p/0437761).
 I went for convenience and ordered the lot as part of my weekly groceries shop, specifically:
 * Several bags of [soda crystals](https://www.dri-pak.co.uk/cleaning-products/soda-crystals/) (the king of all cleaning products, loads of uses, explained below)
 * 1 bottle [white vinegar](https://www.dri-pak.co.uk/cleaning-products/white-vinegar/) (loads more uses, you can bulk-buy a nicer-smelling alternative [on Amazon](https://www.amazon.co.uk/Jocker-Woods-Cleaning-Pickling-Marinations/dp/B084WZ47MP)) that’s also a major component of a lot of the self-mixed products
 * 2 packs [liquid soap](https://www.dri-pak.co.uk/laundry-products/liquid-soap/) (laundry)
 * 1 bottle [liquid soda crystals](https://www.dri-pak.co.uk/cleaning-products/liquid-soda-crystals/) (oven)
-* 2 packs [citric acid](https://www.dri-pak.co.uk/cleaning-products/citric-acid/) (general descaling, toilet)
+* 2 packs [citric acid](https://www.dri-pak.co.uk/cleaning-products/citric-acid/) (general descaling, toilet).

 My big Amazon shop for ingredients and storage was as follows:

-![My cleaning haul from Amazon](/media/clean-cleaning-2.jpg) *Some of the haul.
-I bought wire wool and toothbrushes too - but didn’t include it in the list.*
+![My cleaning haul from Amazon](/media/clean-cleaning-2.jpg) *Some of the haul.*

 * [Measuring scoops](https://www.amazon.co.uk/gp/product/B0071QMYZA/ref=ppx_yo_dt_b_asin_title_o03_s01?ie=UTF8&psc=1), mainly for doling out the soda crystals and getting accurate measures for making the products, but I’ll use them in the kitchen longer term too.
-* [Glass bottles](https://www.amazon.co.uk/gp/product/B07GD5RDK3/ref=ppx_yo_dt_b_asin_title_o04_s00?ie=UTF8&psc=1) for the self-mixed products - I ordered six in total, in brown glass to protect the contents from the sun.
+* [Glass bottles](https://www.amazon.co.uk/gp/product/B07GD5RDK3/ref=ppx_yo_dt_b_asin_title_o04_s00?ie=UTF8&psc=1) for the self-mixed products - I ordered six in total, on Nancy's advice, in brown glass to protect the contents from the sun.
 * [Plastic funnel](https://www.amazon.co.uk/gp/product/B08TVXJTY9/ref=ppx_yo_dt_b_asin_title_o09_s00?ie=UTF8&psc=1) for getting the ingredients into the bottle without spilling!
 * [Eco-friendly washing up liquid](https://www.amazon.co.uk/gp/product/B07C3ZNCR1/ref=ppx_yo_dt_b_asin_title_o04_s01?ie=UTF8&psc=1) - not as effective as the toxic alternative, but does the job acceptably.
-I bought online as I had a bulk option.
+I bought a five litre refill later so I didn't keep buying plastic bottles.
 * [White oil paint marker](https://www.amazon.co.uk/gp/product/B00M0PDM6W/ref=ppx_yo_dt_b_asin_title_o06_s00?ie=UTF8&psc=1) - definitely an optional extra, but I wanted to be able to label the bottles without needing to use any applied label that could flake off or get water damaged
-* [Big tub of sodium bicarbonate](https://www.amazon.co.uk/gp/product/B079VP1WTK/ref=ppx_yo_dt_b_asin_title_o07_s00?ie=UTF8&psc=1) - can be used in cooking too
+* [Big tub of sodium bicarbonate](https://www.amazon.co.uk/gp/product/B079VP1WTK/ref=ppx_yo_dt_b_asin_title_o07_s00?ie=UTF8&psc=1) - can be used in cooking too.
-* [Surgical spirit](https://www.amazon.co.uk/gp/product/B08B69ZY3D/ref=ppx_yo_dt_b_asin_title_o08_s00?ie=UTF8&psc=1) - could also be useful for those still deluding themselves that COVID isn’t an airborne disease, but either way it’s used in all-purpose cleaner
+* [Surgical spirit](https://www.amazon.co.uk/gp/product/B08B69ZY3D/ref=ppx_yo_dt_b_asin_title_o08_s00?ie=UTF8&psc=1) - could also be useful as a disinfectant for those still deluding themselves that COVID isn’t an airborne disease, but either way it’s used in all-purpose cleaner.
 * [Xanthan gum](https://www.amazon.co.uk/gp/product/B08WKF938Y/ref=ppx_yo_dt_b_asin_title_o08_s01?ie=UTF8&psc=1) - used for some of Nancy’s more esoteric potions, mainly around specialist stain removal.
 I haven’t used it yet.
 * [Vegetable glycerine](https://www.amazon.co.uk/gp/product/B019NQOO6M/ref=ppx_yo_dt_b_asin_title_o08_s01?ie=UTF8&psc=1) - used in dishwasher rinse aid.
-* [Essential oil](https://www.amazon.co.uk/gp/product/B00QQOERJE/ref=ppx_yo_dt_b_asin_title_o08_s04?ie=UTF8&psc=1) that smells nice - I chose lavender.
-The purpose of this ingredient is solely to make the products smell nice when applied rather than due to any inherent cleaning properties, and because if you use vinegar it tends to have a chip shop tang.
+* [Essential oil](https://www.amazon.co.uk/gp/product/B00QQOERJE/ref=ppx_yo_dt_b_asin_title_o08_s04?ie=UTF8&psc=1) any flavour - I chose lavender.
+The purpose of this ingredient is solely to make the self-mixed products smell nice when applied rather than due to any inherent cleaning properties.
+Many of them use vinegar, which has a definite whiff of the chip shop.
 * [Sodium percarbonate](https://www.amazon.co.uk/gp/product/B07RCZMMQ7/ref=ppx_yo_dt_b_asin_title_o00_s00?ie=UTF8&psc=1) - aka ‘green bleach’, an alternative to chlorine bleach which is pretty much one of the most toxic substances known to man!
 Warning: this could be labelled as a bunch of different things (mine was called “home brew beer wine cleaner sanitiser”) so you need to make sure the active ingredient is correct.

 ![A pack of sodium percarbonate](/media/clean-cleaning-3.jpg) *My sodium percarbonate came vacuum-packed, from ‘biggerjugs.co.uk’*

 I spent just over £100 all in, mainly on the Amazon shop, and including the cost of Nancy’s book.
-You should buy it too, in case I haven't made that point clearly enough.

 ## Step 2 - organise a schedule
 I’m an avid user of to-do apps, with [Todoist](https://todoist.com/) still my tool of choice.
 Using recurring tasks in their own *Cleaning* category has helped me stick to a realistic schedule, and it’s especially handy for splitting out weekly tasks - for example, cleaning bathroom surfaces - from less frequent tasks like descaling the kettle.